Naval Education and Training Command

 The Naval Education and Training Command (NETC) is an enterprise-level shore command of the United States Navy with more than 19,000 military and staff personnel at more than 1,640 subordinate activities, sites, districts, stations, and detachments throughout the world, and was established in 1971.
 NETC recruits, trains and delivers those who serve the nation, taking them from "street to fleet" by transforming civilians into highly skilled, operational, and combat ready warfighters.
 In 2018, accessions management and distribution functions of the Bureau of Naval Personnel (BUPERS) were realigned under NETC and Navy Recruiting Command (NAVCRUITCOM) now serves as a subordinate command to NETC.

 The commander of Naval Education and Training Command is currently a 2-star admiral.
 NETC headquarters is located at Naval Air Station Pensacola, Florida.

 Naval Service Training Command

-Naval Service Training Command, based in Naval Station Great Lakes, in Great Lakes, Illinois is the one-star command that is responsible for the training of all new accessions into the United States Navy.
+Naval Service Training Command, based in Naval Station Great Lakes, in Great Lakes, Illinois, is the one-star command that is responsible for the training of all new accessions into the United States Navy.
 He or she oversees the operation of Recruit Training Command, Great Lakes, Illinois, the Navy's only enlisted recruit training location, and is responsible for the operation of Officer Training Command at Naval Station Newport, Rhode Island, and the operation of the Naval Reserve Officers Training Corps (NROTC).
-The only accession route not commanded by NSTC is that of the United States Naval Academy, which is overseen by the Superintendent of the United States Naval Academy, who reports directly to the CNO.
+The only accession route not commanded by NSTC is that of the United States Naval Academy, which is overseen by the superintendent of the United States Naval Academy, who reports directly to the chief of naval operations.